skailasa/msc-thesis/plan.md

 - Highlight differences in the operators based on the equivalent density concept.

 Figures required:
+    Similar to the ones in the previous section, but with grids. can plot these.

 ### Analysis

 - Get same computational complexity (Justify from L Ying), different practical bottlenecks.
 Highlight new tradeoffs, compare to old ones and justify!

 Figures required:
+    None

 ## Strategy for Practical Implementation

 - Comment on section outline.
 Comment on the efficiency savings that different implementations could benefit from in terms of real software.

 Figures required:
+    None

 ### Bottlenecks

 - List and analyse main mathematical bottlenecks
+    - Large number of similar M2L computations.
+        - SVD Compression.
+    - Pseudo-Inverse computation of gram matrix.
+        - Operator Caching + Reusing surfaces

 - List and analyse main software/hardware bottlenecks
-- Provide numerical/mathematical justification for urgency/priority of bottlenecks
-- Suggest solutions, and describe solutions attempted in this paper
+    - Large number of similar M2L computations.
+        - Multiprocessing

 Figures required:
+    None

 ### Space Filling Curves